 Black death, prairie dogs, and ferrets

 The devastating effects of “Black Death” pandemics on human populations are familiar to almost everybody.
 Not so familiar are the mortality rates of wild rodents who still succumb to the disease today.
 Recently, in South Dakota, the plague decimated a population of prairie dogs and has consequently affected their natural predators, black-footed ferrets.
 Since black-footed ferrets are among the most endangered mammals in North America, efforts have been made to vaccinate them.
 However, the capture and injection of ferrets with the vaccine has proven less effective than a mass immunization of prairie dogs.
-Prairie dogs have shown a survival rate of more than 95 per cent of those infected after they are vaccinated.19 Even though the aim of the vaccination is the protection of ferrets, prairie dogs are also benefitting from it.
+Prairie dogs have shown a survival rate of more than 95 per cent of those infected after they are vaccinated.19 Even though the aim of the vaccination is the protection of ferrets, prairie dogs are also benefiting from it.
 At least, that is, until they are preyed upon by healthy ferrets.

 Brucellosis and buffalos

 Buffalo populations at Yellowstone National Park are highly vulnerable to Brucellosis disease.
 In order to reduce the risk of transmission from buffalos to domesticated animals used for food, the Interagency Buffalo Management Plan includes a vaccination program for resident or migrating buffalos within the area.20 Helping buffalos for their own sake, irrespective of the danger they might pose to the health of animals used for food or the economy, could also be considered.

 Tuberculosis is still an active disease acting on both human and nonhuman individuals.
 In 2011, an oral vaccine was delivered in bait to free-living wild boars under natural conditions of transmission.21